RizzoHou/king-of-the-amazons/memorybank/activeContext.md

    - Added `GraphicalController.cpp` to CMake configuration
    - Maintained SFML dependency handling
    - Successful compilation with no errors

+### GUI Improvements Implementation (Dec 21, 2025)
+**Feature**: Enhanced graphical GUI based on user feedback from `docs/instructions/existing_problems.md`.

+**Implementation Details**:

+1. **ESC Key Behavior Fix**:
+   - Changed ESC from closing window to returning to main menu
+   - Added game state preservation when returning to menu
+   - Updated UI instructions from "Press ESC to exit" to "Press ESC to return to menu"

+2. **"Continue Previous Game" Feature**:
+   - Added `savedGameState` and `savedGameMode` members to `GraphicalController`
+   - Added "Continue Previous Game" button to mode selection screen (only appears when saved game exists)
+   - Implemented `continueGame()` method to restore saved game state
+   - Dynamic button layout adjusts based on saved game presence

+3. **Non-blocking AI Moves**:
+   - Replaced blocking `sleep_for(300ms)` with asynchronous processing using `std::thread`
+   - Added 3-second timeout for AI thinking as requested
+   - Shows "AI is thinking..." status during computation
+   - AI moves processed in background thread without blocking UI

+4. **Sequential Move Display**:
+   - Ensured moves are processed and displayed sequentially
+   - Simple instant movement (no complex animations as requested)
+   - Clear visual feedback for completed moves

+5. **Technical Implementation**:
+   - Updated `GraphicalController.hpp` with new members and methods
+   - Modified `handleKeyPress()` for new ESC behavior
+   - Updated `drawModeSelection()` for dynamic button layout
+   - Enhanced `processAIMove()` with asynchronous threading
+   - All changes compile successfully and program runs without crashes

 ### Task Preparation Rule Addition (Dec 21, 2025)
 **Feature**: Added a new rule to `.clinerules/project_setup.md` requiring reading critical files before starting any new task.